Big Data Analytics Challenges and Solutions

-In many cases, interesting data can get overlooked when it blends together with mundane or irrelevant findings.
-In other instances, team members—even accomplished data scientists— may simply lack the skills or creativity needed to string together data in a way that is visually pleasing and compelling.
+In many cases, interesting data can get overlooked when it blends with mundane or irrelevant findings.
+In other instances, team members—even accomplished data scientists— may lack the skills or creativity needed to string together data in a way that is visually pleasing and compelling.

 Data visualization tools like Tableau and Microsoft Power BI can help teams create effective visuals that lead to action.
 These tools can integrate with different data sources, providing a flexible and powerful way to present and share insights.